JacobVanWormer/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client side loads the whole page on the initial request and changes the view without refreshing methods while Server-side routing refreshes at every request.

 - [ ] What does HTTP stand for?

+Hyper Text Markup Language

 - [ ] What does CRUD stand for?

+Create, Read, Update, Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post, Get, Put and Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+.fetch(), .then() and .catch()

 ## Project Set Up